 - Is your company undertaking a Research & Development (R&D) project or has it already completed a successful R&D project?

-If your answer is yes to any of the above, you should consider the company’s current and future eligibility for the valuable Patent Box tax relief, accessing the effective 9% saving on certain Intellectual Property (IP) related profits.
+If your answer is yes to any of the above, you should consider the company’s current and future eligibility for the valuable Patent Box tax relief, accessing up to 15% tax saving on certain Intellectual Property (IP) related profits.

 It may be that applying for patents is not a part of your current R&D strategy, perhaps because of the complexity of the process and the limitations of the protection it offers.
 It still may be worth exploring whether a simpler application could be made for a smaller component of the invention to gain access to the Patent Box regime.